Einklappbarer Inhalt

 Wouldn't it be more effective to put giant mirrors in space / make special high-altitude planes / run a tethered tube to the stratosphere?

 Maybe!
 We have no religion about how we produce the cooling we need and want the most cooling per $ we can safely + quickly achieve.
 Personally, we lack the $B+ startup costs (and substantial political capital) for these other methods.
-If you or your government are credibly attempting to build one of these, we'd be happy to collaborate!
+If you or your government are credibly attempting to build one of these, we'd be happy to collaborate

-How much to stop making the problem worse?
+How much to stop making warming worse?

 We can create sufficient cooling to offset this year's new warming for ~$30M per year: $7M of sulfur + deployment costs.